cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 ### Vue 3 (Vue CLI)

 The installation and configuration is the same as Vue 2 with the Vue CLI as described above.
-The only difference is the Vue adatper should be installed using `npm install @cypress/vue@next` - `@cypress/vue` target Vue 2, and the `next` branch targets Vue 3.
+The only difference is the Vue adapter should be installed using `npm install @cypress/vue@next` - `@cypress/vue` target Vue 2, and the `next` branch targets Vue 3.

 You can find an example project [here](https://github.com/lmiller1990/cypress-component-examples/tree/main/vue-cli-vue-3-cypress).